Close Menu

 Usual activities: Not applicable

-In other words, according to the contract72 hours max monthly
+In other words, according to the contract 72 hours max monthly

 Paid at 1.5 of the basic rate per hour